 Founded in 2013, CloudCredo has been working with Cloud Foundry from day one and has unrivaled experience delivering SLA-driven services using Cloud Foundry.
 The company consists of a team with extensive knowledge running and customizing Cloud Foundry.

-VMware Tanzu portfolio is a family of products and services for modernizing your applications and infrastructure with a common goal: deliver better software to production, continuously.
+VMware Tanzu portfolio is a family of products and services for modernizing your applications and infrastructure to deliver better software to production.

 ©2015 Pivotal Software, Inc. All rights reserved.
 Pivotal is a trademark and/or registered trademark of Pivotal Software, Inc. in the United States and/or other countries.